 The South Carolina Department of Health and Environmental Control's Office of Ocean and Coastal Resource Management (OCRM) is required by law to establish and periodically review the position of two lines of beachfront jurisdiction (the baseline and the setback line) once every seven to ten years.
 This application allows the public to view and download the current and proposed jurisdictional lines.
-It also provides links to line reports, and public notice and public comment pages.
-The public is encouraged to submit comments regarding the proposed beach lines via the DHEC Public Notice Portal links provided in this application.
-Lines for each beach are public noticed separately, so that comments can be categorized by beach.
+It also provides links to line reports.

 Folly Beach is exempt from the State's Setback Jurisdiction.
-Current jurisdiction information is available on the map interface and data is available for download, but no changes to the Folly Beach jurisdiction are being public noticed, at this time.
+Current jurisdiction information is available on the map interface and data is available for download, but there are no changes to the Folly Beach jurisdiction, at this time.

 During the previous line revision, Botany Bay & Pockoy Islands were represented by separate jurisdictional lines and distributed in separate files.
 For this proposed line revision, Botany Bay & Pockoy Islands are being represented jointly.